belaymit/Microverse-portfolio-Mobile-first/README.md

 ## Acknowledgments

-- I am greatefull for sinor microverse students and code reviwers
+- I am grateful for senor Microverse students
+- I would like to appreciate and thank @Andrea Rivas for her collaboration

 ## 📝 License